Name: Privacy of Education Records Procedure

 Upon request, North Hennepin Community College will arrange for a hearing and notify the student in advance of the date, place, and time of the hearing.

-The hearing will be conducted by the Chief Student Affairs Officer.
+The hearing will be conducted by the Senior Student Affairs Officer.
 The student shall be afforded ample opportunity to present evidence relevant to issues raised in the original request to amend the student's educational data.
 The student may be assisted by a North Hennepin Community College faculty or staff member serving in an advisory capacity.

-The Chief Student Affairs Officer will prepare a written decision based solely on the evidence presented at the hearing.
+The Senior Student Affairs Officer will prepare a written decision based solely on the evidence presented at the hearing.
 The decision will include a summary of the evidence presented and the reasons for the decision.

 If North Hennepin Community College decides that the information is inaccurate, misleading, or in violation of the student's privacy rights, the educational data will be amended and the student will be notified, in writing, of the change.